 Bariatric surgery is done in the hospital using general anesthesia.
 This means you're unconscious during the procedure.

 The specifics of your surgery depend on your individual situation, the type of weight-loss surgery you have, and the hospital's or doctor's practices.
-Some weight-loss surgeries are done with traditional large, or open, incisions in your abdomen.
+Some weight-loss surgeries are done with traditional large incisions in your abdomen.
+This is known as open surgery.

 Surgery usually takes several hours.
 After surgery, you awaken in a recovery room, where medical staff monitors you for any complications.
 Depending on your procedure, you may need to stay a few days in the hospital.